w3c/wot/proposals/liaisons/ngsi-ld.md

 What work needs to be done, by whom?

 ## Deliverables
+The following have been discussed but have not been formally agreed to.
 * NGSI-LD API Binding Document as W3C Note describing how default WoT Things Descriptions are derived from a WoT Things Models using NGSI-LD as form to interact with Things
 * ETSI GR-055 on service execution to include the use of WoT ThingsDescription for NGSI-LD models description